johnwarden/deliberati/content/post/2022-08-17-informativeness-and-persuasiveness.md

 ## Why Accept the Premise?

 In the [previous essay](/necessity-and-sufficiency) in this series, we defined the ideas of **necessity and sufficiency** from the perspective of a Bayesian rational agent.
-If an argument is necessary, then if the subject were to reject the premise, they would decrease their acceptance of the conclusion.
-And if an argument is sufficient, then if the subject were to accept the premise, they would increase their acceptance of the conclusion.
+If an argument is *necessary*, then if the subject were to reject the premise, they would decrease their acceptance of the conclusion.
+And if an argument is *sufficient*, then if the subject were to accept the premise, they would increase their acceptance of the conclusion.

 But why would the subject accept the premise?
 A Bayesian rational agent only changes their beliefs in light of evidence.
 But what evidence has the arguer given?
 When someone makes an argument, all they do is assert that the premise is true. **The only direct evidence is the observation that the arguer asserted that the premise was true**.